Motions/motions/README.rst

 Motions supports simulation of multiple chains.
 Each chain bead has an associated energy vector which describes how strongly the chain interacts with various binders present inside the cell nucleus.

-The descriptions of chains are given using:
+The descriptions of chains and binders are given using:

 1. Files in the `BED format`_ to describe the different chain features that will later be translated to energy vectors.
-2. One file containing lengths of chains given by a line of integers separated with spaces.
+2. A list of lengths (integers) of the chains.
-3. The simulation resolution given by a command line argument.
+3. The simulation resolution.

-Example input containing chain descriptions:
+4. The radius of the cell.
+5. A list of numbers (integers) of binders of each type *excluding lamins*.

+Example description:

 1. File "feat0.bed"::